turingschool/backend-curriculum-site/module1/lessons/each.md

 * Block Variable

 ## Warm Up

 In your notebook, write your answer to the following:
 - What is an array?
-- Why are array's useful?
+- Why are arrays useful?
 - What can we do with arrays?

 ## Scalability